aws-samples/eks-efa-examples/README.md

 To check NCCL Performance with EFA, run the standard NCCL Performance test that is available on the official [NCCL-Tests Repo](https://github.com/NVIDIA/nccl-tests.git).
 The Dockerfile comes with this test already built for both CUDA 10.2.
 You can similarly run Kubernetes job with EFA.

 **HugePages**
-The most important modification required in Kubernetes job for adopting EFA is configuring and managing[Huge Pages](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/) as a schedulable resource in the cluster.
+The most important modification required in Kubernetes job for adopting EFA is configuring and managing [Huge Pages](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/) as a schedulable resource in the cluster.
+Currently, nodes with EFA support pre-allocates 5128 2M Huge Pages.

 The example to run 2 node NCCL Performance Test  is `example-jobs/mpi-nccl-test.yaml`.
 In the example NCCL-test job, each worker requested 8 gpus which would allow cluster to allocate two nodes in two p3dn instances,  and also 256Mi hugepages-2Mi and 8000Mi.

 Note:

-- Under`example-jobs`, there are multiple examples using EFA with EKS jobs,
+- Under`example-jobs`, there are multiple examples using EFA with EKS jobs
 - Under `logs` , there are several logs from NCCL-test jobs and Tensorflow-benchmark jobs with different parameters

 Create NCCL-tests job via command:

 ```
 $ kubectl create -f mpi-nccl-debug.yaml
 mpijob.kubeflow.org/nccl-test-debug created
 ```

 Check status of pods via command: